Electrolytes during pregnancy are more important than you might think.

 #5: High blood pressure.
 Electrolytes and magnesium can help regulate blood pressure.

 #6: Morning sickness.
 While an imbalance of electrolytes may not be the cause of morning sickness (or should we say all day sickness), they are definitely needed if you’ve been vomiting and are nauseous.

 #7: Haemorrhoids.
 This may be the result of being constipated and a lack of hydration, which then causes straining.

 #8: Illness.
 During time of illness and using certain medications, it can deplete your electrolyte balance.

 #9: Breast Feeding.
 Electrolytes are a great help during breast feeding, to help keep you hydrated and with a good milk supply.
 If you keep up your water and electrolyte intake right after the birth, you may be able to help avoid post-birth constipation.
 Avoiding processed foods (cereals, breads, pasta etc.) will also help you to avoid constipation.

 There are so many other conditions that could mean that you need to top up your electrolytes.

-Please be aware that drinks like Gatorade, Powerade and all those other ‘sports lolly waters’ are not electrolytes.
-Nowhere on the bottle does it say electrolyte.
-They are just over commercialised cordials with a tiny bit of added salt and lots of colouring.
+Please be aware that drinks like Gatorade, Powerade and all those other ‘sports lolly water’ drinks are not electrolytes.
+Nowhere on the bottle does it even say electrolyte.
+They are just over commercialised cordials, with a tiny bit of added salt and lots of colouring.
 Give them a wide berth!

-Are you getting enough electrolytes into your body during pregnancy?
+Are you getting enough electrolytes during pregnancy?
+Or is it time to get started?